Top Hanoi Attractions

 3. Hanoi Opera House

 Located at the heart of central Hanoi, Hanoi Opera House stands strongly as one of its most famous architectural, cultural and political symbol.
 It is just a few steps from Hoan Kiem Lake, Hanoi Old Quarter and Vietnam History Museum.
-The 900-seat venue was completed in 1911 after 10 years of construction by two French architects, Broyer and V. Harley, resembling the Opéra Garnier de Paris.
+The 900-seats venue was completed in 1911 after 10 years of construction by two French architects, Broyer and V. Harley, resembling the Opéra Garnier de Paris.

 Hanoi Opera House’s design is influenced by the French architecture style from 19th century.
 In the past, the theater solely hosted performances by Western artists for French officials and wealthy Vietnamese people.
 It has been a meeting place for those who love theatrical performance and traditional songs and music, symphonies, opera and classical opera.